-The accompanying consolidated balance sheet of VodafoneZiggo Group Holding B.V. and its subsidiaries as of December 31, 2021, and the related consolidated statements of operations, consolidated statement of owners' equity, cash flows and related notes to the consolidated financial statements for the years ended December 31, 2021 and 2020 were not audited, reviewed, or compiled by us, and, accordingly, we do not express an opinion or any other form of assurance on them.
+The accompanying consolidated statements of operations, owners' equity and cash flows and related notes to the consolidated financial statements of VodafoneZiggo Group Holding B.V. and its subsidiaries for the year ended December 31, 2021 were not audited, reviewed, or compiled by us, and, accordingly, we do not express an opinion or any other form of assurance on them.